COG-UK/docs/setting-up-ocarina.md

 * `CLIENT_ID` is the Client ID of your registered application
 * `CLIENT_SECRET` is the Client Secret ID of your registered application

+OAuth has been the standard way to authenticate since September 2020 but legacy API keys are still supported, [instructions here.](getting-api-keys)

 ### 5. Submit an ocarina query and generate an OAuth token

 Activate your Ocarina conda environment